Antricks/OhBoyBot/README.md

 - The `main.py` file is the actual Python 3 executable file of the bot.
 - The `badjokes` file contains some very bad jokes that the bot can send on demand.
 - The `Help.pdf` file is related to all the bots most important commands on a friends Discord server.

+Make sure to *[register](https://discord.com/developers)* your own Bot and to change line **34** of `main.py` accordingly.
+You are free to modify this bot and do pretty much what ever you want.
+See `LICENSE.md` for detailed license information.